simulbista/G6Travels/readme.md

 ## Features
 1)Anna Salas

    a)Hotel Page
      - It has different services offered in hotels.
      - It also includes checking the availability of hotels using a form.
-	-Javascript Used: To know about the services clicking it shows an image of services.
+     - Javascript Used: To know about the services clicking it shows an image of services.
 Also in the form, it will redirect to the hotel booking page.

    b)Hotel Booking Page
-	-It is with different types of hotels images and booking options.
+     - It is with different types of hotels images and booking options.
-	-Javascript Usage: In book now, we use redirection to reach the hotel booking page.
+     - Javascript Used: In book now, we use redirection to reach the hotel booking page.

    c)Manage Bookings Page
     - In that create a manage booking form with modify and cancel options.
-	-Javascript Used: The manage booking form validation is created using javascript.
+    - Javascript Used: The manage booking form validation is created using javascript.

 2)Devinder Singh Sirohi